Symmetric graphs with complete quotients: Imprimitive symmetric graphs with

 In~\cite{GP1} we considered only the case $t=1$.
 In fact we assumed that $G(x)$ acts primitively on $\G (x)$, whence either the valency $b$ of the quotient graph $\G_\B$ is 1 and $\G$ is bipartite, or $t=1$.
 However the approach developed in~\cite{GP1} can often be used in situations where $t\ge 2$.
 In this section we run through the basic ideas following~\cite[Sections~3 and~4]{GP1}.
 The proofs are straightforward and are omitted.

 By our notational convention, if $B\in\B$, then $\G_\B (B)$ denotes the set of ``vertices'' in the graph $\G_\B$ which are adjacent to the ``vertex'' $B$ in the graph $\G_\B$.
-That is to say, $\G_\B (B)$ denotes the set of blocks in $\B$ which are joined to $B$ by an edge of $\G$.
+That is to say, $\G_\B (B)$ denotes the set of parts in $\B$ which are joined to $B$ by an edge of $\G$.
+Recall the definition of $\D(B)$ at the end of Subsection~\ref{sub:basic}.
+The next result justifies the descriptions of the parameters in Table~\ref{tab-param}.